PaN-Finder/pan-finder/README.md

 	- Vector similarity over documents and chunks (pgvector)
 	- Full‑text search over titles (`to_tsquery`)
 	- Structured filters with unit‑aware comparisons (`postgresql-unit`)
-- Scores fused via Reciprocal Rank Fusion (RRF); final LIMIT 20.
+- Scores are fused via Reciprocal Rank Fusion (RRF), with a final limit of 20.

 ## Benchmarking
 Evaluate RRF settings and prompts using datasets in `benchmark/queries/`.